skypjack/entt/docs/lib.md

 Unfortunately, there is no safe way to prevent it.
 If this happens, it will be enough to give a different value to one of the conflicting types to solve the problem.
-To do this, users can either assign a different name to the class or directly define a specialization for the `shared_traits` class template.
+To do this, users can either assign a different name to the class or directly define a specialization for the `named_type_traits` class template.

 # Allocations: the dark side of the force